stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 out_message <- paste0(vec_e,vec_b,vec_a,vec_c,vec_d,vec_f)
 ```

-  a.
-What's the result of putting `out_message` in your console and then hitting enter?
+- What's the result of putting `out_message` in your console and then hitting enter?
-  b.
-Make up another message that would make sense to a human with `vec_a` through `vec_g` and using `paste0`.
+- Make up another message that would make sense to a human with `vec_a` through `vec_g` and using `paste0`.

 4. Give a brief assessment of the questions listed in [questions about data](#data-questions) as pertains to this Global Carbon Budget data.

 5. What did the code `length(unique(gcb_temp4$iso3c))` give us?

 - Using the function `nrow()` (**n**umber of **row**s), how many observations do we have in `gcb_clean`?
-- How many of these observations are with non-missing values?
+- How many of these observations (for territorial emissions) are with non-missing values?

 5. Outside of a for loop, clean the second sheet, "Consumption Emissions", calling the data frame `gcb_consumption`.
+What is the value of consumption emissions for Chile in 2000 and 2001?

-6. Figure out what the if-else statement below is doing, and then find a way to change this code so that when `i` is 33, we would see the output `"It's a mod!"` but that for `i` of 44 we would have `"It's not a mod!"
+6. Describe what the if-else statement below is doing.
+Find a way to modify this code so that when `i` is 33, we would see the output `"It's a mod!"` but that for `i` of 44 we would have `"It's not a mod!"

 ``` r